Jobsy/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    They brought a lot of functionality that we normally didn’t get with the React API when using function components

 - [ ] Name three lifecycle methods and their purposes.
+    1. Mounting
+    This is the birthing phase when the component is being built out from the ground up.

+    *Purposes
+    -Render method is invoked.
+    -componentDidMount gets called as well.

+    2. Updating
+    This is the growth phase when the component is can be changed, edited or updated.

+    *Purposes
+    -SetState can be used to change the component’s state data, forcing a call to render.
+    -ShouldComponentUpdate is a method one could use here to stop a component from calling render if necessary.

+    3. Unmounting
+    This is the death phase when the component does no longer exits.

+    *Purposes
+    -Component is removed from the screen.
+    -ComponentWillUnmount is called and can be used for any clean up you may need to do.

 - [ ] What is the purpose of a custom hook?
+    To keep our code DRY

 - [ ] Why is it important to test our apps?
+    It minimizes the risk of bugs finding their way into production code.
+Testing is NOT optional, it should be a part of every developer’s workflow.
+    The feature is not done until it’s fully tested.

 ## Project Set Up